 Cut four short pieces (two for each board) of the rectangular moulding strip and then glue them to the board.
 Make sure that there’s a small gap between the two pieces so that you’re able to slot in the guess who character card that your opponent is trying to guess.

 10. That’s it!
 Check that all pieces of the game move properly before popping it into the box and giving it to someone special!

 There’s no denying that this took a while to make but the game was really well received and our friend really liked it, too!

-PS, Don’t forget to share any projects that you make over on Instagram with the hashtag #makecreatelove!
+PS, Don’t forget to share any projects that you makeover on Instagram and tag us with #littlehouseonthecorner so that we can see it!
 We can’t wait to see your DIY projects!

 If you like this project, you will love these ones, too!